Kong/kong-apisecops-redhat/README.md

 **Import the APISpec**

-Copy the `gitea url`, located in `ansible/demo_facts.json` to your clipboard.
+i.
+Copy the gitea url, located in ansible/demo_facts.json to your clipboard.

-In the browser navigate to gitea url --> trust the certificate, it is a self-signed cert provisioned by the Openshift CA --> login with username, password `gitea` and `openshift` --> navigate to `acmebank-disputes-apispec` --> select `copy` to copy HTTP repo url.
+ii.
+In the browser navigate to gitea url --> trust the certificate, it is a self-signed cert provisioned by the Openshift CA --> login with username, password gitea and openshift --> navigate to `acmebank-disputes-apispec` --> select `copy` to copy HTTP repo url.

 Open Insomnia --> Within your Personal Project Select `Import From` --> in the dropdown select `Git Clone` --> a `Configure Repository` Window will open.